 Premier Jason Kenney and Minister Adriana LaGrange announced on Sunday, April 11, 2021 that the province will be expanding the COVID 19 rapid tests program to 300 schools by mid-May.
 The rapid-tests will be voluntary for staff and students, and signed consent will be required for participants.
 According to COVID-19 guidance and health measures for K-12 schools on the Alberta Education website, "Schools will be selected based on a variety of factors, including the prevalence of COVID-19 in the school or community and whether a school has had multiple outbreaks or school-acquired cases since the start of the school year."
 We look forward to the impact of this added measure of safety in Alberta schools.

-This week (May 3 - 7) has seen a number of announcements from Premier Jason Kenney in regards to stricter restrictions to 'stop the spike' of COVID-19.
+The week of May 3 - 7 saw a number of announcements from Premier Jason Kenney in regards to stricter restrictions to 'stop the spike' of COVID-19.
 GSACRD will continue to adhere to the most current public health measures.
-Please visit the province's expanded restrictions for hotspot regions site for more information.